Skip to main content

 Our Program

-The Master of Science in Biomedical Communications (MScBMC) is a professional graduate program focused on the design, creation, and evaluation of visual media for scientific and healthcare communication.
-Building on a rich tradition of medical illustration, we integrate art, science, medicine, and communication to produce visual content that advances health promotion, medical education, and scientific discovery.
+The Master of Science in Biomedical Communications (MScBMC) is a professional graduate program focused on the design, creation and evaluation of visual media for scientific and healthcare communication.
+Building on a rich tradition of medical illustration, we integrate art, science, medicine and communication to produce visual content that advances health promotion, medical education and scientific discovery.

-In this course-based program, students develop conceptual expertise in community-centred design, visual storytelling, and domain-specific communication best practices, alongside research methodologies to assess the impact of their media creations.
+In this program, students develop conceptual expertise in community-centred design, visual storytelling, and domain-specific communication best practices, alongside research methodologies to assess the impact of their media creations.
 They also gain technical expertise in a wide range of communication tools, including digital illustration, animation, digital sculpting, interactive media, and virtual and augmented reality.

-Unique in Canada and one of only five accredited Master’s-level medical visualization programs in North America, the MScBMC program is housed in state-of-the-art facilities primarily located at the University of Toronto Mississauga campus.
+Unique in Canada and one of only five accredited Master’s-level medical visualization programs in North America, the MScBMC program is housed in state-of-the-art facilities primarily located at the University of Toronto Mississauga (UTM) campus.

 Compulsory Courses